Using lean ground turkey breast turns these Turkey Stuffed Shells with Fresh Marinara Sauce into a low fat, easy, and tasty family-friendly meal.

 - Heat oven to 350°F.

-- In a large non-stick skillet or saute pan, heat the oil over medium heat.
+- Heat the oil in a large non-stick skillet or saute pan over medium-low heat.
 Add the turkey and sauté, using a spoon to break it into small pieces.
-Cook until the turkey loses it's pink color, then add the onion and carrot.
-Continue to cook until the vegetables are tender, about 5 - 7 minutes.
+Cook until the turkey loses its pink color.
+Add the onion and carrot.
+Cook until the vegetables are tender, about 5 - 7 minutes.

-- When the mixture is cool enough to handle, stuff each shell with approximately loses heaping tablespoons of the turkey mixture.
-Pour 1 cup of the marinara sauce into the bottom of a baking dish, spreading it evenly.
-Arrange the shells over the sauce; spoon the remaining sauce over the top.
-Cover with foil and bake for 30 minutes, uncover and sprinkle with the remaining Parmesan cheese.
+- Pour 1 cup of the marinara sauce into the bottom of an 8 x 8 baking dish, or other oven-safe baking dish that will hold the shells snugly, spreading it evenly.
+When the mixture is cool enough to handle, stuff each shell with approximately 2 heaping tablespoons of the turkey Arrange the shells over the sauce; spoon the remaining sauce over the top.
+Cover with foil and bake for 30 minutes, uncover, and sprinkle with the remaining Parmesan cheese.
 Bake 5 minutes longer or until hot.

 Leave a Reply